 The Bronx Youth Center

-Serving as a separate satellite location, The Bronx Youth Center provides employment and education programming to people between the ages of 16-24, and also provides a biweekly criminal law clinic and regular recreational activities.
+Serving as a separate satellite location, The Bronx Youth Center provides employment and education programming for young people between the ages of 16-24 Additionally, the BYC offers a biweekly criminal law clinic, counseling crisis services, a food pantry, and regular recreational activities.

 College Advisement & Tutoring

-The Talent Search program provides the support and guidance you need to make your way to high school graduation, college and beyond.
+The College Paths program provides the support and guidance you need to make your way to high school graduation, college and beyond.